nexgenenglish/changelog/nsa-api.md

 # neo Study App API
 Service (API) to manage neo Study App.
+# 1.9.6 on February 24th, 2020
+- mylesson not saved.

+# 1.9.5 on January 18th, 2021
+- NSAAPI-306 The 'total days' is always show as 0
+- add mna profile field to update
+- prepare to split data collection

 # 1.9.4 on January 18th, 2021
 - add certification.plan_code -> MNA Group